larsonzh/whois/docs/OPERATIONS_EN.md

 Signal handling note (2025-12-21): Ctrl+C/TERM/HUP now closes cached connections and emits a single termination notice; `[DNS-CACHE-SUM]`/`[RETRY-*]` still flush via atexit, so smoke/golden logs retain cache/metrics lines even on interrupted runs.
 Frontend entry note: all executables reuse `wc_client_frontend_run`; if you add a test or alt entry, only assemble `wc_opts` and call the facade.
 Do not duplicate selftest, signal, or atexit logic in the new `main`; keep stdout/stderr contracts identical.
+Selftest marker note (2025-12-25): `[SELFTEST]` tags now always include `action=` and emit at most once per process; even without running the `--selftest` suite, the first forced hook will still write the tag.
+DNS ipv6-only/fallback selftests are WARN-only to avoid aborting on flaky networks.

 For link style conversion (absolute GitHub asset URLs ↔ relative repo paths) see: `docs/RELEASE_LINK_STYLE.md`.